 CSAs are responsible for reporting allegations of Clery Act crimes that are reported to them in their capacity as CSAs.
 CSAs are required to report such crimes to the Middlebury College Department of Public Safety (802.443.5133) or the Civil Rights and Title IX Coordinator (802.443.2147) so that the crime report can be included in annual crime statistics, and in order to make a timely warning determination (see Timely Warning, below).
-We encourage CSAs to use the online Campus Security Crime Report Form, which will be electronically transmitted to the director of Public Safety and the Civil Rights and Title IX Coordinator.
+CSAs are encouraged to use the online reporting form.
+Reports of Sexual Assault/Sex Offenses (rape, fondling, incest, and statutory rape), Domestic Violence, Dating Violence, Stalking, Harassment and Discrimination are handled through the Title IX and Civil Rights Office.
+Incidents that do not fall within their purview are handled by Community Standards, Public Safety, and/or the program's designee.
+We encourage CSAs to use the online Campus Security Crime Report Form, which will be electronically transmitted to the Associate Vice President of Safety and the Civil Rights and Title IX Coordinator.